-- name: name of the resource - address: IP or DNS address to connect to the daemon - port: I think you can find it on your own by now:) - [spare]: 1 or 0, is a spare or not.
-See advanced features for this. - [realm]: realm membership See advanced features for this. - [manage_sub_realms]: manage or not sub realms.
+- name: name of the resource - address: IP or DNS address to connect to the daemon - port: I think you can find it on your own by now :) - [spare]: 1 or 0, is a spare or not.
+See advanced features for this. - [realm]: realm membership See advanced features for this. - [manage_sub_realms]: whether or not to manage sub realms.
 See advanced features for this. - [modules]: modules used by the daemon.
 See below.